dekrypted/discord-image-logger/README.md

 ---

 # 💎 Features
-* Fast, Free, Simple
+* Fast, Free, Easy
-* 100% Untracable and Private
+* 100% untraceable and private
-* Only requires clicking a button on an image
+* Requires only clicking a button on an image
 * Can steal tons of info, including street address via GPS
-* Actively developed, plenty new features being added
+* Under active development, many new features will be added

 ---